jkorte-dev/mpy-dtu/README.md

 - extracted NFR24 communication code to new subpackage radio (Linux/CPython only)
 - NRF communication code for Micropython in subpackage uradio including driver ported from CircuitPython (Micropython only)
 - extracted sunset handler to module `sunsethandler.py`(Linux/CPython only)
-- added `websunsethandler.py` for Micropython because precision was not sufficient on Micropython to calculate sunset, at least not with the code tried.
+- added `websunsethandler.py` for Micropython because precision of used calculation was not sufficient on Micropython to calculate sunset, later added `usunsethandler.py` which uses sun set/rise calculation from Peter Hinch[11] .
 - added `uoutputs.py` for Micropython output plugins (Micropython only)
 - added `decoders/ucrcmod.py` minimal crc functions needed.
 Stripped down from [5] for Micropython (works on CPython as well)
 - used asyncio to be able to run webserver in parallel